 If I am not a successful athlete, what is it left of me?Naomi Osaka

-To conclude, I unsubscribed for the toxic mentality of killing myself for success, which is a common side effect of academic success, as my old therapist made me realise.
+To conclude, I unsubscribed from the toxic mentality of killing myself for success, which is a common side effect of academic success, as my old therapist made me realise.
 Now, I am all about long and steady progress.
 A task can be finished today, tomorrow, next week, next month, whenever, in the big scheme of things it does not matter.
-All that counts is the journey, what you learn and committing to finish what’s started.
+All that counts is the journey, what you learn, and commit to finishing what’s started.
 If you learn nothing, have you really accomplished anything?
 Bye

 Further reading on the topic: Dealing with MOFO by Asia Fee